Ken Terajima: Revision of the Military General Ordinance

-Business and Politics
+Business and politics

-In November of this year Kamesaburo Yamashita appointed Terajima as president of Uraga Docks.
+In November of this year, Kamesaburo Yamashita appointed Terajima as president of Uraga Docks.
 Upon his appointment, Terajima greeted Fushiminomiya.
-Uraga Docks was a company whose main business is shipbuilding, and built 62 ships, including destroyers and Seikan Ferry during the seven years of President Terajima.
+Uraga Docks was a company whose main business was shipbuilding, and built 62 ships, including destroyers and Seikan Ferry during the seven years of President Terajima.
 He also founded Tomioka Weapons Factory to manufacture 20mm machine guns.
 The company developed into Dainippon Weapons and Terajima concurrently served as president.
-The 20mm machine gun were also mounted on the Zero fighter plane, demonstrating its power.
-In addition, he also sounded out to Mitsumasa Yonai the appointment of the next navy minister by naval minister Osamu Nagano.
+The 20mm machine gun was also mounted on the Zero fighter plane, demonstrating its power.
+In addition, he also sounded out to Mitsumasa Yonai about the appointment of the next navy minister by Naval Minister Osamu Nagano.
 On 7 October 1941, the Tōjō Cabinet was established with Hideki Tōjō as the leader.
 Tōjō asked Koshiro Oikawa, the former Minister of the Navy, to recommend a person who would concurrently serve as Minister of Communications and Minister of Railways and he recommended Terajima.
 When Terajima met with Tōjō, he stated that he was unsuitable for the position because he was said to be an avoider of war but was persuaded by Tōjō.
 Terashima accepted the appointment with the consent of Kamesaburo Yamashita.
 He was the Minister of Railways until December of this year and the Minister of Communications until October 1943.
-His resignation from the Minister of Communications was due to the establishment of the Ministry of Transportation and Communications was through the merger of the Ministry of Railways and the Ministry of Communications.
+His resignation from the Minister of Communications was due to the establishment of the Ministry of Transportation and Communications through the merger of the Ministry of Railways and the Ministry of Communications.
 After the war, he was arrested as a Class-A war criminal by the Allies but wasn't charged and released in 1948.
-During this time, he was expelled from public office and on 1952, his expulsion was lifted when the peace treaty took effect.
+During this time, he was expelled from public office and in 1952; his expulsion was lifted when the peace treaty took effect.